The Two Ronnies: Origins

 Ronnie Barker and Ronnie Corbett met in 1963 at the Buckstone Club in Haymarket, London, where Corbett was serving drinks between acting jobs.
 At the time, Barker was beginning to establish himself as a character actor in the West End and on radio.
-They were invited by David Frost to appear in his new television show, The Frost Report, with John Cleese, but the pair's big break came when they filled in, unprepared and unscripted, for eleven minutes during a technical hitch at a British Academy of Film and Television Arts awards ceremony at the London Palladium in 1971.
+They were invited by David Frost to appear in his new television show, The Frost Report, with John Cleese, but the pair's big break came when they filled in, unprepared and unscripted, for eleven minutes during a technical glitch at a British Academy of Film and Television Arts awards ceremony at the London Palladium in 1971.
 In the audience was Bill Cotton, the Head of Light Entertainment for the BBC, and Paul Fox, the Controller of BBC1.
 Cotton was so impressed by the duo that he turned to Fox and asked: "How would you like those two on your network?"
 Unknown to the pair, the renewal of their contract had just been declined by London Weekend Television of rival network ITV, freeing them to change channels.
 Barker and Corbett were given their own show by the BBC.